Setting the Stage

 Kishore Varanasi, urban design principal, CBT Architects

-Fulfilling the Promise: Community Building and the Emerald Necklace is sponsored by the Chleck Family Foundation.
-The series is in partnership with Boston Society of Landscape Architects, Emerald Network, and Franklin Park Coalition.
+Fulfilling the Promise: Community Building and the Emerald Necklace, a program of the BSA Foundation, is sponsored by the Chleck Family Foundation.
+The series has been organized in partnership with the Boston Society of Landscape Architects, and the Emerald Network initiative of LivableStreets.
+Other partners include the Emerald Necklace Conservancy, and Franklin Park Coalition.

 The promise of Columbia Road is long in the making.
 Intentionally created as one of the widest streets in Boston, this critical connection links Boston’s residential center to one of its greatest assets: the Boston Harbor.
 After more than a century as a connection primarily for vehicles, serving to divide the residential neighborhoods on either side, it is time to re-think the promise of Columbia Road.
 How can this road become a focal point for the community and enhance the lives of those living and working alongside it?